Axway/flowmanager/README.md

 docker-compose up
 ```

-The `up` command pulls the Flow Central image from DockerHub, recreates, starts, and attaches to a container for services.
+The `up` command pulls the Flow Manager image from DockerHub, recreates, starts, and attaches to a container for services.
 Unless they are already running, this command also starts any linked services.

 You can use the `-d` option to run containers in the background.